WuphonsReach/blog/_posts/2018/2018-10-18-rw-LostColonyOfPurdom4.markdown

 **Apr 1st**: Paja/Time get engaged.

+**Apr 7th**: Colony layout.
+Hauling is a problem.

+{% include gallery id="layout5504" %}

 **Apr 9th**: Captured Nukpana (M, 16), who wandered into the colony about a year ago.
 He's an ugly, slowpoke, ascetic and I've been ignoring him.
 But now he's wandered into the main house and is being a nuisance.

 **Apr 15th**: Tamed four alpaca and bought two huskies off the traders.
 I need animals to train with to get handling skill up to 10-ish so that I can work with bears and wolves later.

 **Jul 1st**: The first cold snap.
 We've had a few heat waves, but never a cold snap.
 Dropped down to -20C.
-All of my colonists wear tribalwear, which is only good down to about 2-5C.
+All of my colonists wear tribal-wear, which is only good down to about 2-5C.
 On the 3rd, it gets down to -21C with a hard snow.

-**Dec 15th**: End of year snapshot

-{% include gallery id="layout5504" %}
+We got through it okay, with only a few cases of mild hypothermia.

+**Jul 10th**: Paja/Time marriage.

+**Sep 2nd**: Finished tree sowing, starting comfortable beds.

+**Dec 4th**: Finished comfortable beds research, starting canning (VGP Vegetable Garden).

+## 5505

+**Apr 5th**: Odina, Nukpana and Isaias come down with sensory mechanites.

+**Jul 1st**: Cold snap, got down to -22C some nights.
+Noticing that sometime Mapiya had her right eye crushed.

+**Jul 7th**: Six colonists come down with flu.

+**Jul 9th**: Purchased Sarah (F, 35) from The Coalition of the Godless Soil (TCotGS).
+Sanguine, ascetic, jogger.
+With strong research skill.
+Also purchased Fjellsmel (M, 21), a tough sanguine cooking/mining lad.